I Am Your Father – Part 7: Well, F**k!

 So, that wasn’t quite what I was expecting to be writing a week before our son’s due date, but there it is.
 I understand why things have to be the way they are, but with social contact limited, it’s nice to get some of that off my chest!

-We can only hope that all goes well and, hopefully, by the next update he will finally have been born and hey, at least neither of us will be bored by then!!
+We can only hope that all goes well and, hopefully, by the next update, he will finally have been born.
+And hey, at least neither of us will be bored by then!!